 Employment Discrimination & Disability Discrimination

-Discrimination involves job decisions – such as hiring, firing, and setting work conditions – that are conducted in a discriminatory manner.
+Employment discrimination involves job decisions – such as hiring, firing, and setting work conditions – that are conducted in a discriminatory manner.
 California employment discrimination law prohibits employers from discriminating against employees based on “protected characteristics”, read more about these and other areas covered by this area of employment law.
 Our experienced legal team is ready to help you if you believe you have suffered from California Employment Discrimination.

 Frequently Asked Questions About Disability Discrimination